yozhgoor/cargo-temp/README.md

 **Why use `cargo-temp`**?

 - No more abandoned scratch projects, temporary by default
-- Support editors, local toolchain and configuration.
+- Support your editor, local toolchain and configuration.
 - Add crates (including Git sources) on creation, with versions, features, branch, etc.
 - Run experiments from a Git worktree or a temporary repository clone
-- Setup Criterion-based benchmarks with one flag.
+- Setup Criterion-based benchmarks with a single flag.

 Think `cargo new`, but temporary, dependency-aware, Git-friendly and benchmark ready.
 A middle ground between [the Rust playground][rust-playground] and a full repository.